-Meta-analysis shows the effect of straw return on soil organic carbon and total nitrogen in croplands
+Meta-analysis shows the effects of straw return on soil organic carbon and total nitrogen in cropland

 -